yashikabhargava/WebX/Contributing.md

 - Please raise an issue before opening a PR.
 - Don't start working on an issue until it has been assigned to you.
 - Please use our PR template provided to open a new Pull request.
-- If you are raising an issue under hacktoberfest then please mention it in the issue.

 ## Tutorials (for better understanding):-